Universal Declaration of Balanced and Inclusive Education (UDBIE)

 (Article I.1 of OEC’s Constitutive Charter www.oec-oce.org).

-Why the Universal Declaration of Balanced and Inclusive Education?
+Why the Universal Declaration of Balanced and Inclusive Education (UDBIE)?

 Balanced and Inclusive Education is an approach to educational quality and inclusivity that is responsive to the cultural, ethical, and social dimensions of the learning process, rendering education fulfilling for the individual and intrinsically relevant to society.
 By opening learning institutions to their communities, it strengthens social cohesion, forges equity, justice, and harmony.
 Learners, under the guidance of teacher-facilitators, become co-creators of their education – preparing them for the world, employability, and professional adaptability.